-$$TOM = \min\left(\frac{M}{\min(LOT, lifetime\ of\ liability)}, 100\%\right)$$ where lifetime of liability is the maturity after which the insurance liabilities are not expected to generate any cash flow, and M is the last maturity for which, under the cash flow test described in paragraph 133.c, neither the cash carry forward limit of 10% is breached nor the remaining cash becomes negative.
-When the remaining cash becomes negative on the first year of projection, M is taken equal to 0.
-When the cash carry forward limit of 10% is not breached at any point in time, and the remaining cash remains non-negative over the lifetime of liability, M is taken equal to lifetime of liability.
-For the purpose of determining M, asset cash flows in a different currency than liability cash flows can be taken into consideration provided that either:
+Equity is not eligible according to Table 3 and therefore not considered for the calculation of the weights.
+Cash is excluded according to Table 3 and therefore not considered for the calculation of the weights where lifetime of liability is the maturity after which the insurance liabilities are not expected to generate any cash flow, and M is the last maturity for which, under the cash flow test described in paragraph $\underline{118.c}$ , neither the cash carry forward limit of 10% is breached nor the remaining cash becomes negative.
+When the remaining cash becomes negative on the first year of projection, M is taken equal to M. When the cash carry forward limit of 10% is not breached at any point in time, and the remaining cash remains non-negative over the lifetime of liability, M is taken equal to M, asset cash flows in a different currency than liability cash flows can be taken into consideration provided that either: